axopy/axopy/doc/source/user_guide/storage.rst

 .. currentmodule:: axopy.storage

-The top-level :class:`StorageWriter` is intended for use when running an experiment.
+The top-level :class:`Storage` is intended for use when running an experiment.
 It is designed to be initialized multiple times (essentially once per subject) and the data storage hierarchy is built for each subject.

 Data is stored in two types of files: comma separated value (CSV) files for trial data (one row per trial) and HDF5 files for array data (one or more files